shield02/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * models/base - to_json_string - static method for JSON string serialization of dictionaries
 * models/base - save_to_file - class method for writing JSON string representation of list of objects to file
 * models/base - from_json_string - static method that returns list of JSON string representation
+* models/base - create - create an instance of a class, use the update method to assign all attributes

 * models/rectangle - Rectangle class to implement private instance/class variable with setters/getters
 * models/rectangle - Updated the class to calculate the area